jeevanram/.NETCoreAPI-AzureB2C-Authentication/README.md

 # .NETCoreAPI-AzureB2C-Authentication
-.NET 7 WebAPI with authentication using AzureB2C and Swagger documentation
+.NET 7 WebAPI with authentication using AzureB2C and Swagger documentation.

 Reference :